fastai/fastpages/_posts/2020-09-12-codespaces.md

 ## You Can Write Blogs With Notebooks, Too!

 This blog post was written in [fastpages](https://github.com/fastai/fastpages) which is also built on nbdev!
-I recommend [fastpages](https://github.com/fastai/fastpages) if you want an easy way to blog with Jupyter notebooks.
+We recommend [fastpages](https://github.com/fastai/fastpages) if you want an easy way to blog with Jupyter notebooks.

 ## Additional Resources